Archives November 2024

 Dr Ramesh Kumar ( Deputy Director, Govt Sub District Hospital, Bheem, Rajsamand Rajasthan)

-Abstract: Doctors in private hospitals often face significant occupational stress due to demanding work environments and job insecurity.
-This study assessed the health status of 54 doctors using the GHQ-28, focusing on somatic symptoms, anxiety and insomnia, social dysfunction, and severe depression.
-Findings revealed that 68% of participants experienced psychological distress, with high stress levels reported by 82%, largely attributed to job insecurity (61%).
-Anxiety and insomnia were the most affected domains.
-The study underscores the urgent need for mental health screenings, supportive workplace policies, and stress management interventions to improve the well-being and resilience of healthcare professionals.
+Abstract: Doctors working in private hospitals often face significant occupational stress due to demanding work environments, long working hours, and job insecurity.
+The high levels of stress can lead to mental health issues, including anxiety, depression, insomnia, and social dysfunction.
+This study aimed to assess the mental health status of doctors working in private hospitals in a Tier 1 city using the General Health Questionnaire (GHQ 28).
+The GHQ 28 is a well established tool that screens for psychological distress across four domains: somatic symptoms, anxiety and insomnia, social dysfunction, and severe depression.
+The study surveyed 54 doctors from various specialties and found that 68% of participants experienced psychological distress.
+Anxiety and insomnia were the most affected do mains, with 82% of doctors reporting high stress levels.
+Job insecurity, which affected 61% of the participants, was identified as a major contributor to stress.
+The findings underscore the urgent need for regular mental health screenings, the implementation of supportive workplace policies, and the introduction of stress management interventions to improve the well being and resilience of healthcare professionals in private hospitals.

 Keywords: General Health Questionnaire, doctors’ health, occupational stress, job insecurity, private hospital, mental well-being.